 A more complex use case is federated learning~\cite{mcmahan2016federated}, which is an example of distributed machine learning.
-In this case, the server maintains a global model, which is sent to clients.
-Each client trains the model with available local data and subsequently sends the updated model to the server, which computes an average of the received updated local models.
+In this case, the server maintains a global machine learning model, which is sent to clients.
+Each client trains the model with local data and subsequently sends the updated model to the server, which computes an average of the received updated local models.
 In practice, there is likely a limited number of iterations, based on the total error of the global model.
-Once it falls below a specified value $\epsilon$, training is considered complete.
+Once it falls below a specified threshold value, training is considered complete.
 Subsequently, the final global model is sent to the user.
 Federated learning is an active area of research, with a particular interest from the mathematical optimization community.
 Examples include work on general distributed optimization~\cite{konevcny2016federated} and the alternating direction of multipliers (ADMM)~\cite{li2017robust}.
-Large-scale optimization on edge devices using deep learning has also been shown as feasible~\cite{hardy2017distributed}.
+Relevant for our case is that large-scale optimization on edge devices using deep federated learning has been shown as feasible~\cite{hardy2017distributed}.

-Data processing tasks could be one-off with a fixed duration or they may run indefinitely long until a particular event has been detected.
-For some scenarios, it makes sense to repeatedly perform narrowly defined tasks, for instance getting a status update every $n$ seconds, which can be modeled as an assignment with multiple iterations.
-Federated learning is merely a more complicated example of this approach as the results of iteration $i$ are used as input for iteration $i+1$.
+Data processing tasks could be one-off with a fixed duration or they may run indefinitely long.
+In some scenarios, it makes sense to repeatedly perform narrowly defined tasks, for instance getting a status update every $n$ seconds, which can be modeled as an assignment with multiple iterations.
+Federated learning is merely a more complicated example of this approach as the results of iteration $i$ are used as input of iteration $i+1$.
 Another useful addition is the emulation of stream processing by iteratively processing batches of data.
-The shorter the iterations are, the closer we get to pseudo-real time stream processing.
-A practical use case is updating records once per iteration, which could be used for creating incremental historical records.
+The shorter the iterations are, the closer we get to pseudo-realtime stream processing.